When it comes to embedding the thread in the paper, what challenges do you face today?

 The thread as the papermaker’s “enemy”?

-Morgenstern: I wouldn't call it an „enemy“.
-But in the pure doctrine of the papermaking trade, in which every manufacturer is trimmed to get his paper as pure as possible, everything that is not a paper is a nuisance.
-Because it can lead to impurities and deposits in the paper machine, and in the worst case, the threads stick to the drying cylinder.
-Our task now, however, is exactly the contrary: to combine the two opposite worlds, to marry paper and film.
+Morgenstern: I would not call it an “enemy,” but in classic papermaking, everything that is not paper is seen as a nuisance.
+It can cause impurities and deposits in the paper machine, and in the worst case the threads stick to the drying cylinder.
+Our task today is the opposite: to unite two very different worlds and “marry” paper and film.

-And this wedding calls for foil experts such as Patrick Engelmann?
+And this marriage calls for foil experts such as Patrick Engelmann?

-Patrick Engelmann: Of course, a blank sheet of paper is easier to print than a paper with four-millimeter-wide security threads.
-That's why both the foil mill and the paper mill need this close cooperation.
-Because in this way, new challenges, for example, due to more or greater effects, can be tackled in a targeted manner in close cooperation and also driven forward efficiently.
+Patrick Engelmann: A blank sheet is always easier to print than paper with four-millimeter-wide security threads.
+This is why the foil mill and the paper mill need to cooperate closely.
+Only then can new challenges, for example from stronger or more numerous visual effects, be tackled in a targeted way and driven forward efficiently.

 »As the “depth of effects” increases, we also need a corresponding “depth of control”«

-What new challenges do you face in terms of thread production?
+What new challenges do you see in thread production itself?

-Engelmann: The complexity of the effects and thus the layer structure of a thread is constantly increasing, and at the same time, the threads are becoming wider and wider.
-For the coating process itself, these two variables are crucial: width and thickness; everything else is „only“ pleasing to the eye.
+Engelmann: The complexity of optical effects, and therefore of the layer structure of a thread, is constantly increasing, while threads are also becoming wider.
+For the actual embedding and coating process, width and thickness are the decisive variables; everything else is primarily about appearance.

 Patrick Engelmann